alefore/weblog/software-correctness.md

 because all threads may block waiting for completion of scheduled work that hasn't started (and that won't start, because the executor is exhausted).

-To avoid this, one must either use dynamically growing (unbounded) executors, or use libraries that ensure that threads never block waiting for other threads (in other words, threads that would block will instead adopt and execute scheduled work).
+To avoid this, one must either use dynamically growing (unbounded) executors, or use libraries that ensure that threads never block waiting for other threads (in other words, threads that might block will instead adopt and execute scheduled work).

 ###### Generic Completion Handler